Last updated: September 23, 2021

 - Are health screening procedures in place at airports and other ports of entry?
 Yes

-Starting January 22 (local time at departure point), the Australian government will require that all individuals traveling to or transiting through Australia, with limited exceptions, provide evidence of a negative COVID-19 (PCR) test at time of check-in.
+The Australian government requires all individuals traveling to or transiting through Australia, with limited exceptions, to provide evidence of a negative COVID-19 (PCR) test at time of check-in.
 The test must be taken 72 hours or less prior to departure.
 Additionally, masks are mandatory for passengers and crew on all international and domestic flights.

 The Australian government is restricting Australian citizens and permanent residents from traveling overseas, with some exceptions.
 Dual U.S.-Australian citizens and U.S. citizen permanent residents of Australia are not exempt from this rule and may be prevented from boarding flights if they do not meet the exception guidelines.
 Individuals may request exceptions to the exit restrictions at this link.